On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 How to read the content of selected elements.

-When a user selects certain type of elements, an app can detect the selection of those elements and read content from them.
+When a user selects certain types of elements, an app can detect the selection of those elements and read content from them.
 This unlocks a number of powerful features, such as tools for replacing elements.

 For the time being, apps cannot arbitrarily read data from a design.
 They can only read certain types of content from the user's current selection.